teraprath/PokeGuess/README.md

 # A Higher or Lower Game made in React

-Compare pokemons based on total stats.
+Compare pokemon based on total stats.

 [Live Demo](https://pokeguess.teraprath.dev)